 - 1. The helmet must be fitted with a facemask and a secured four- or six-point chin strap, all points of which must be secured whenever the ball is in play. - 2.
 Helmets for all players of a team should be of the same colour and design. - 3.
 Helmets must carry a warning label regarding the risk of injury and a manufacturer's or reconditioner's certification indicating satisfaction of National Operating Committee on Standards for Athletic Equipment (NOCSAE) test standards.
-Reconditioned helmets shall show recertification to indicate satisfaction with the NOCSAE test standard. - b.
+Reconditioned helmets shall show recertification to indicate satisfaction with the NOCSAE test standard. - 4.
+So called "youth" helmets are designed for very young players.
+It is strongly recommended that players should be wearing "adult" helmets from the age of 12-14 upwards. - b.
 Hip pads.
 Hip pads must include a tailbone protector. - c.
 Jersey.
-See Rule 1-4-5. - d.
+See Rule 1-4-5.

+- d.
 Knee pads.
-Knee pads must be at least 1⁄2-inch thick and must be covered by pants.
-It is strongly recommended that they cover the knees.
-No pads or protective equipment may be worn outside the pants. - e.
+Knee pads must be covered by pants.
+Furthermore, the pants and knee pads must cover the knees.
+No pads or protective equipment may be worn outside the pants.
+(See Appendix E.) - e.
 Mouthpiece.
 The mouthpiece must be an intra-oral device of any readily visible colour.
 It must not be white or transparent.
 It must be made with FDA-approved base materials (FDCS) and cover all upper teeth.
 It is recommended that the mouthpiece be properly fitted. - f.
 Pants.
 Players of a team should wear pants of the same colour and design. - g.
 Shoulder pads.
 There are no specifications for shoulder pads.
 (See Appendix E.) - h.
 Socks.
 Players of a team must wear socks or leg coverings that should be identical in colour and design.
 (Exception: Unaltered knee braces, tape or a bandage to protect or prevent an injury, and barefoot kickers) - i.
 Thigh guards.
 There are no specifications for thigh guards.
 (See Appendix E.)